 Best places to visit in India in January

 Gokarna, located on the coast in the southern state of Karnataka, is definitely one of the best places to visit in India.
 It is much more laid back compared to Goa — and that is the beauty of it.
 With endless beaches such as Om Beach, Half Moon Beach, Paradise Beach, and Kudle Beach, it is a must visit place in India for any beach lover.
+Here you will find some of the best beaches in India.
 You can also trek between the beaches and see incredible views of some of the beaches from the cliffs above.

 If you are a spiritual person, Gokarna is also the site of an Atma Linga, a 4th century Shiva temple: the Mahabaleshwar temple.
 This is a site of religious pilgrimage for many Hindus, who perform the rituals for their departed relatives.
 There are numerous other temples in Gokarna as well.

 Gokarna used to have some amazing cafes serving both Indian and continental food but many are currently shut because of the pandemic.
 Night life has also considerably calmed down compared to yesteryears, when there were secret rave parties around Gokarna.

 If you are travelling by road, it takes approximately 9.5 hours from Bangalore, the capital of Karnataka.
 Alternatively, you can fly to Mangalore and then catch a bus from there which takes approximately 3-4 hours.
 Other beach towns to visit near Gokarna are Karwar, Murudeswar, Udupi and more.

 Best time to visit Gokarna is between October – March.

 Contributed by Soumya Nambiar of Travel, Books & Food.